 Rainbow Beach is a tiny coastal town in Queensland, Australia.
 It’s a place to skip, because this region doesn’t offer much to see or do.
 You can discover endless miles of golden sand, where you can try sand surfing.
 Actually there is only one reason why backpackers are forced to go there is the Fraser Island tour.

-Fraser Island is the largest sand island with ancient rainforests growing out of sand, iconic freshwater lakes,like Lake McKenzie, unbelievable bays with various sea animals and amazing beach highways.
+If you planned backpacking the East Coast of Australia you can’t miss Fraser Island.
+It’s the largest sand island with ancient rainforests growing out of sand, iconic freshwater lakes,like Lake McKenzie, unbelievable bays with various sea animals and amazing beach highways.
 One of the famous Fraser Island’s areas is Indian Head, which was named by Captain James Cook on his unfortunate journey.
 There you can enjoy a magnificent view from the top of the headland and if you are lucky you can watch sharks, dolphins or turtles swimming in the sea.
 Next to it you will find Champagne Pools, there you can relax and admire the fascination of Mother

 There are 2 different options to visit Fraser Island: to book a tour through an agency or to find a group of at least 4 people and rent a car.
 The second one is definitely cheaper, the only difference is that you won’t have a guided tour.
 But probably you can get a map of the island, so you can orientate.